Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Having lots of money while not having inner peace is like dying of thirst while bathing in the ocean."
+> "Realize deeply that the present moment is all you have.
+Make the NOW the primary focus of your life. "
-> — **Paramahansa Yogananda**
+> — **Eckhart Tolle**

 ---